-- 6.1.
-General - 6.1.1.
-Accessibility Plan: The Library has developed, implemented, and documented a multiyear accessibility plan outlining a corporate strategy for identifying, removing and preventing barriers to meet the requirements set out in the AODA and its regulations.
-The plan will be posted on the Library's website and made available in an accessible format as soon as possible, upon request.
-The plan will be reviewed annually. - 6.1.2.
-Accessibility Report: The Library has prepared and filed an accessibility status report on progress and measures taken to implement the multi-year accessibility plan and steps taken to comply with the Integrated Accessibility Standard regulation. - 6.1.3.
+6.1.
+General

+- 6.1.1.
+Accessibility Plan: The Library works closely with the Town of Stouffville in the requirements and implementation of AODA accessibility standards and reports, access to premises, and other matters as they are identified.
+The Library is included in the Town of Stouffville multi-year Accessibility Plan and all accessibility reporting to the Ministry. - 6.1.2.
 Procurement: Criteria for accessibility design and features are incorporated into relevant policies, procedures, and/or proposals with respect to the procurement of goods, services or facilities.
 Where applicable, preference is given to goods, services and/or facilities that are accessible.
-Where accessibility is not practicable, an explanation will be provided upon request. - 6.1.4.
+Where accessibility is not practicable, an explanation will be provided upon request. - 6.1.3.
 Self-Service Kiosks: If the Library designs, procures or purchases self-service kiosks, consideration will be given to the accessibility features of such machines to make the kiosks accessible to widest range of users.
-Preference will be given to machines that are accessible. - 6.1.5.
+Preference will be given to machines that are accessible. - 6.1.4.
 Training: Training will be provided to all members of the Library as well as volunteers and co-op students on the requirements of the AODA and its regulations, and on the Human Rights Code, as it pertains to persons with disabilities.
 Training will take place as soon as practicable and upon completion, the Library will keep a record of the training provided, including the name of the person, the method of the training and the date the training was provided.